sodaliterocks/sodalite/README.md

 ##### OS-level

-_If you don't have Podman, or are having issues with running in a container, you can try running on the host itself._
+_If you don't have Podman, or are having issues with running in a container, you can try running on the host itself_

 * [Fedora Linux](https://getfedora.org/) (or other Fedora-based/compatible distros)
 * [rpm-ostree](https://coreos.github.io/rpm-ostree/)